 - Working languages have a completely different syntax or script.

 - Not enough data in the corpora that the engine is searching in relation to a particular topic or in an unusual language pair.

 Human postediting is necessary to produce a more accurate and clearer translation that builds on the raw output provided by the computer.
-As we pointed out in our article Can machine translation replace human translation?, software based on algorithms will hardly be able to match the cultural sensitivity, mastery of local jargon or the contextual vision that a person may have.
+As we mentioned in our article Can machine translation replace human translation?, algorithm-based software will have a hard time matching the level of cultural sensitivity, mastery of local slang and overview of the context that a human being might have.

 Lastly, it’s important to point out the speed and efficiency of a project when combining machine translation and postediting: around 25% or 30% more productive and cheaper in comparison with human translation.

 Levels of postediting

 - Basic or light postediting: whereby the MT output is conserved as much as possible, making sure that no information is added or omitted, editing any inappropriate content and restructuring sentences only when the meaning has been changed.
 It’s commonly used when the text is not going to be published and only a general idea of the content is required.
 The result must be intelligible and faithful to the original, but may not be stylistically appropriate.

 - Full postediting: this type of postediting is for texts with a higher profile and larger budget.
 Style guides, glossaries and reference documents are used.
 The posteditor ensures that not only the grammar and spelling are correct, but also that the terminology and client’s instructions are respected and that the format is as it should be.
 The aim is for the machine translation to sound as fluent as if it was translated by a human.

 The postediting process